ibm-cloud-docs/iaas-vpn/standalone-vpn-clients.md

      $ sudo ./MotionPro_Linux_Ubuntu_x86-64_1.1.1.sh
 ```

-**Notes:**
- * To start the MotionPro client, you must input at least the `hostname` and `username` as arguments.
- * 'Site' may be either a domain name or an IP address.
+To start the MotionPro client, you must input at least the `hostname` and `username` as arguments. `Site` may be either a domain name or an IP address.
+{:tip}

 ## Mac OS X 10.10 standalone client
+{: #macos-standalone-client}

-**Note**: MacOS 10.11 is not supported.
+MacOS 10.11 is not supported.
+{:note}

 Steps for the MacOS StandAlone Array SSL VPN Motion Pro Plus client:

-1. Install "Motion Pro Plus" client from the Apple store.
+1. Install the "Motion Pro Plus" client from the Apple store.
-* Locate Motion Pro Plus client under Applications folder and open the application.
+  * Locate the  Motion Pro Plus client under the **Applications** folder and open the application.
-* Click 'Profile' and then 'Add'.
+  * Click **Profile**, then **Add**.
-* Fill in Site Name, Host, and Username, then click Ok.
+  * Fill in the Site Name, Host, and Username information, then click **Ok**.
-* Click VPN at the top left, then connect.
+  * Click **VPN** at the top left, then **Connect**.

-An example may be found with the following:
+An example is detailed below:

 ![Figure 1](images/snip20170425_1.png)

 If the tunnel isn't directing traffic correctly, you may need to [add routes manually](https://discussions.apple.com/thread/2735376).

-*Please uninstall any previous versions before updating.*
+Uninstall any previous versions before updating.
+{:important}

+## Array Networks VPN Standalone Client
+{: #array-networks-vpn-standalone-client}

+If any of the clients mentioned earlier in this document do not work for you, check the Array Networks [Clients and Tools](https://support.arraynetworks.net/prx/001/http/supportportal.arraynetworks.net/downloads/downloads.html) support page for a list of downloadable links to Windows, Linux, and MacOS standalone clients.

 ## SSL VPN POPs (sites)
+{: #ssl-vpn-pops}

 * vpn.ams01.softlayer.com
 * vpn.ams03.softlayer.com